 Framed Glass describes a cubicle, door, screen or panel featuring glass mounted inside a metallic or plastic outer frame.

-An Offset Quadrant Shower Cubicle is predominantly rectangular in shape, but features an angled corner at one end.
+An Offset Quadrant Shower Enclosure is predominantly rectangular in shape, but features an angled corner at one end.

 An Inset Shower Tray is a thin tray suitable for installation either inside or upon the bathroom floor.